vim/vim/src/po/README.txt

 bindtextdomain() function in scripts containing translation strings and for all message strings to add a {package} argument to the gettext() function.
 For more information, see ":help package-translation".

+COMMITTING CHANGES

+Before committing changes to the repo, make sure to run "make check" to verify any changes here do not fail the test script (and therefore the CI)